bigdata-inha/separation_collaboration/README.md

 ## Experiment Command
 This repository contains experiments reported in the paper for CIFAR-10, SVHN dataset.
 We share the FL converged model we trained for reimplementation.
-Please download it from wwwwww.xcxxx.com to "./check_model".

 All these experiments can be run using the following command:
 ### FedAvg to make converged model for CIFAR-10